 - We have here the format favouring the use of the subjunctive verb:

-- Note: In this GMAT Subjunctive Verbs example, the subjunctive verb should be used with both the verb and noun forms of directive words – for example with “recommend” as well as “recommendation”.
+- Note: The subjunctive verb should be used with both the verb and noun forms of directive words – for example with “recommend” as well as “recommendation”.
 Accordingly:

 - Directive word: recommendations